 © Photo „Nablus at 7am“ by rpb1001 via CC BY-NC 2.0 via Flickr

-In Palestine, urban areas are already home to 75 percent of the population and they still grow fast.
+In Palestine, three cities put their local planning tools to the test and accessed them in consideration of the SDGs.
+They adapted the City WORKS approach and tools to make them more responsive to their needs and context.
+In Palestine, urban areas are already home to 75 percent of the population and they continue to expand rapidly.
 This poses challenges regarding land availability, fragmented urban development and a diffused urban sprawl.
 Moreover, Palestinian cities face various social, economic and political obstacles.
-Effective urban planning can positively affect the situation of conflict to build inclusive, diverse and just communities.
+Effective urban planning can positively affect the situation of conflict in building inclusive, diverse and just communities.

-Against this background, GIZ’s Local Governance Reform Programme (LGRP) supports local government units to enhance their performance especially in the areas of urban planning, financial management and accountability.
+Against this background, GIZ’s Local Governance Reform Programme (LGRP) supports local government units in enhancing their performance, especially in the areas of urban planning, financial management and accountability.
 With the support of the LGRP, the Palestinian Ministry of Local Government (MoLG) has initiated a process to assist and improve local development planning by providing and implementing new tools and promoting social inclusion.
 The 2030 Agenda serves as a powerful framework and orientation for this process.
 So, it became necessary to link and align existing local planning tools to the SDGs.

 Developing a context-driven approach